Down syndrome

 The main symptoms of Down syndrome include characteristic facial features such as a flattened face, especially across the bridge of the nose, almond-shaped eyes, a short neck, small ears, and poor muscle tone.

-Congenital heart defects are a major symptom of Down syndrome, and other health conditions can include hearing loss, obstructive sleep apnea, ear infections, and eye diseases.
+Congenital heart defects are a major symptom of this syndrome, and other health conditions can include hearing loss, obstructive sleep apnea, ear infections, and eye diseases.

-Individuals with the syndrome may be diagnosed with an intellectual or cognitive disability and developmental delays.
+Individuals with this syndrome may be diagnosed with an intellectual or cognitive disability and developmental delays.

 Possible clinical traits/features: